talkvegantome/talkvegan-hugo/content/english/eating-out/dealing-with-groups.md

 ---
-title: "Eating Out"
+title: "Dealing with Groups"
 date: 2019-05-05T16:41:34+01:00
 draft: false
 ---

-# Eating Out
+# Dealing with Groups

 The ease of eating out varies hugely depending on where you are in the world, and also who you're with.